ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: ScrapeGraphAI-100k

 \subsection{Data Processing}

 The raw telemetry of $\sim$9 million events contained redundancy, noise, and extreme class imbalance.
-We implemented a multi-stage cleaning pipeline to produce a high-quality dataset suitable for training and benchmarking.
+We implemented a multi-stage cleaning pipeline to produce a high-quality dataset suitable for training and evaluation.

-\paragraph{Flattening and Validation.} Each event was flattened into a structure containing the source URL, user-provided JSON schema, website content in Markdown, and the LLM-generated response.
-We validated every response against its corresponding schema using the jsonschema-rs library.\footnote{\url{https://github.com/Stranger6667/jsonschema}} The average validity rate across the raw corpus was 93\%, invalid responses are retained in the final dataset with \texttt{response\_is\_valid=false}, enabling research on extraction failure modes.
+\paragraph{Flattening and Validation.} Each event was flattened into a structure containing the source URL, the user-provided JSON schema, the website content in Markdown, and the LLM-generated response.
+We validated every response against its corresponding schema using the jsonschema-rs library.\footnote{\url{https://github.com/Stranger6667/jsonschema}} The overall validity rate across the raw corpus was 93\%, invalid responses are retained in the final dataset with \texttt{response\_is\_valid=false}, enabling research on extraction failure modes.

+\paragraph{Known Noise Modes.} The 7\% of responses that fail schema validation come from three distinguishable causes: upstream LLM errors (truncation, refusals), fetch-time failures that surfaced in the content field (HTTP error pages, anti-bot challenges, CAPTCHA interstitials, JavaScript-required warnings), and pages whose visible content is primarily non-textual (image galleries, video pages) where Markdown conversion produces little extractable signal.
+All three are retained in the release with \texttt{response\_is\_valid=false} so that extraction-failure analysis is a first-class use of the dataset.
+Users intending to train or evaluate on clean extractions should filter on \texttt{response\_is\_valid=true} and apply additional content heuristics for non-textual sources.

-\paragraph{Complexity Metrics.} For each schema, we computed structural complexity metrics following the SLOT framework~\cite{wang2025slotstructuringoutputlarge}: schema depth, key count, element count, cyclomatic complexity, and a composite complexity score.
+\paragraph{Complexity Metrics.} For each schema, we computed five structural complexity metrics following SLOT~\cite{wang2025slotstructuringoutputlarge}: schema depth, key count, element count, cyclomatic complexity, and a composite complexity score.
+Cyclomatic complexity is adapted to JSON schemas as $C = E - N + 2P$ over the schema's parse-tree decision graph, with edges $E$, nodes $N$, and connected components $P$, each \texttt{oneOf}/\texttt{anyOf}/\texttt{enum} branch and each conditional \texttt{if}/\texttt{then}/\texttt{else} node counts as an additional decision point.
 These metrics quantify extraction task difficulty and are detailed in Section~\ref{sec:schema-complexity}.